owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 # About Swagger

 Swagger is a framework.
-On top of the the swagger project is composed of several tools.
+On top of the swagger project is composed of several tools.

 The entry point is to write the API interface using the [Swagger Formal Specification](http://swagger.io/specification/).
 I will the use the [swagger-ui](https://github.com/swagger-api/swagger-ui) to display the documentation.
 The swagger-ui can be modified and recompiled, but I won't do it (as I don't want to play with nodejs).
 Instead I will rely on the "dist" part which can be used "as-is"